 8.8A Each Supplier Party shall provide details of a single information security point of contact (including their email address and/or phone number) to enable the TRAS Service Provider to communicate details of information security breaches (which may be communicated 24 hours a day, 7 days a week).
 Supplier Parties shall determine for themselves what action to take following any such notification.

-Each Supplier Party shall report any faults and issues with respect to the TRAS Contract via the help desk established by the TRAS Service Provider for that purpose under the TRAS Contract in the format agreed pursuant to the TRAS Contract.
+Where a Supplier fails to meet their TRAS obligations to submit defined data items, split by residential and commercial, to the TRAS Provider on a monthly basis the TRAS escalation process will be triggered.
+See Appendix 3 for the TRAS escalation process.

 Each Supplier Party shall provide the TRAS Service Provider with any information or assistance reasonably requested by the TRAS Service Provider from time to time in relation to the provision of the Theft Risk Assessment Service Arrangements by the TRAS Service Provider in accordance with the TRAS Contract.